 The complainant should use the "Complaint of Discrimination" form (see end of this policy) to make a complaint of discrimination.
-However, oral complaints shall also be accepted.
+However, oral complaints are also accepted.
 The complaint should be filed with the school principal, other school or school division staff, or the Compliance Officer.
 School or school division staff receiving a complaint of discrimination shall forward it to the school principal; who shall immediately forward the complaint of discrimination to the Compliance Officer.
-Any complaint that involves the Compliance Officer shall be reported to the school Board Chair.
+Any complaint that involves the Compliance Officer shall be reported to the superintendent.
+Any complaint that involves the superintendent shall be reported to the School Board Chair.